argyili/argyili.github.io/_pages/about.md

 ## Awards

-- IEEE TCSE Diversity and Inclusion Travel Grant, ACSOS.
+- IEEE TCSE Diversity and Inclusion Travel Grant Award, ACSOS.
 2023
 - The Award of the Graduate School of Information Science and Technology, Osaka University.
 2023
 - The SICE Student Award of the Society of Instrument and Control Engineers, Japan.
 2023